junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Instead of another lecture, he gets a kiss instead.

-But these are all long, long time after.
+But that is all long, long time after.

 <br>